 The cost of post-employment benefit and the present value of the pension obligation under defined benefit pension plans are determined using actuarial valuations.
 An actuarial valuation involves making various assumptions.
-These include the determination of the discount rate, future salary increases, mortality rates and future pension increases.
+These include the determination of the discount rate and change of the future salary etc.